Stafford Cripps: Joining the Labour Party

+In the 1931 general election, Cripps was one of only three former Labour ministers to hold his seat, alongside George Lansbury, who subsequently became party leader, and Clement Attlee, deputy leader.
 In 1932, Cripps helped found and became the leader of the Socialist League, which was composed largely of intellectuals and teachers from the Independent Labour Party who rejected its decision to disaffiliate from Labour.
 The Socialist League put the case for an austere form of democratic socialism.
 He argued that on taking power the Labour Party should immediately enact an Emergency Powers Act, allowing it to rule by decree and thus "forestall any sabotage by financial interests", and also immediately abolish the House of Lords.

 In 1936, Labour's National Executive Committee dissociated itself from a speech in which Cripps said he did not "believe it would be a bad thing for the British working class if Germany defeated us".
 Cripps also opposed British rearmament:

-"Money cannot make armaments.
+Money cannot make armaments.
 Armaments can only be made by the skill of the British working class, and it is the British working class who would be called upon to use them.
 To-day you have the most glorious opportunity that the workers have ever had if you will only use the necessity of capitalism in order to get power yourselves.
 The capitalists are in your hands.
 Refuse to make munitions, refuse to make armaments, and they are helpless.
-They would have to hand the control of the country over to you."
+They would have to hand the control of the country over to you.

 Cripps was an early advocate of a united front against the rising threat of fascism and he opposed an appeasement policy towards Nazi Germany.
 In 1936, he was the moving force behind a Unity Campaign, involving the Socialist League, the Independent Labour Party and the Communist Party of Great Britain, designed to forge electoral unity against the right.
 Opposed by the Labour leadership, the Unity Campaign failed in its intentions.
 Rather than face expulsion from Labour, Cripps dissolved the Socialist League in 1937.
 Tribune, set up as the campaign's newspaper by Cripps and George Strauss, survived.
 In early 1939, however, Cripps was expelled from the Labour Party for his advocacy of a Popular Front with the Communist Party, the Independent Labour Party, the Liberal Party, and anti-appeasement Conservatives.
 In 1938, Cripps visited Jamaica to investigate violence which took place during mass strikes.
 During one of the political meetings he spoke at, the audience included the future pioneer of black civil rights in Britain, Billy Strachan, who had been taken by his father to hear Cripps speak.
 During this same meeting, the People's National Party was formed.